firebase/firebase-js-sdk/docs-exp/auth-types.multifactorerror.credential.md

 ## MultiFactorError.credential property

-The original redential used as a first-factor.
+The original credential used as a first factor.

 <b>Signature:</b>